SAP/ui5-webcomponents/docs/7-migration-guides/01-to-version-2.md

 - The `ui5-mcb-group-item` component has been replaced by `ui5-mcb-item-group`.
 Furthermore, grouping is now implemented with a hierarchical structure, e.g. nesting.

-If you previously used the `ui5-mcb-group-item` web component as separator to define groups in a flat structure:
+If you previously used the `ui5-mcb-group-item` web component as a separator to define groups in a flat structure:

 ```html
 <ui5-multi-combobox placeholder="Select a country">